 - Recycling of Waterborne Paint Sludge

-- Reuse Opportunities for Bauxite Residue
+- Reuse Opportunities for Bauxite Waste

-- Separation of Al, SUS and Resin from Waste Printed Circuit Boards
+- Separation of Al Sus and Resin from Waste Printed Circuit Boards

 - Separation of Eu and Y from Phosphor Dust